TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 ### Outtakes: Clean "angular_training"

 [3_redact_data.R](#3_redact_dataR) mentions various issues encountered with "angular_training" when determining which "button_pressed" data to redact.
 Although it was decided not to clean "angular_training" centrally, referring to these issues may be a starting point.

 In addition, the script [old/outtakes/outtakes_clean_angular_training.R](old/outtakes/outtakes_clean_angular_training.R) started to address these and other issues but was abandoned.
 Refer to this script with caution; it is incomplete and may be inaccurate.

 ### Outtakes: Create Reports

-TODO
+The script [old/outtakes/outtakes_create_reports.R](old/outtakes/outtakes_create_reports.R) was an initial attempt to create reports related to (a) "prefer not to answer" values, (b) response ranges of items, and (c) instances of missing data.
+However, it was decided not to include such reports in centralized cleaning.
+This script may be a starting point for such reports, but refer to it with caution, as it is incompatible with the current cleaning scripts and may be incomplete or inaccurate.